ClaraML96/ClaraML96.github.io/index.markdown

 ### New Year’s Eve – The Ultimate Subway Stress Test

-When the ball drops in Times Square, it is not just a moment of celebration—it is one of the largest and most predictable surges in subway ridership all year.
+When the ball drops in Times Square, it is not just a moment of celebration, it is one of the largest and most predictable waves in subway ridership all year.

 Each 31 December, stations near Times Square, like 42 St–Port Authority, Times Sq–42 St, and 34 St–Penn Station, become pressure valves for the city's festivities.
-Our data reveals:

-* A dramatic spike from 11 PM to 1 AM, as revellers flood into Midtown to secure a view of the countdown.
-* Late-night services (1–3 AM) experience ridership surges up to 2.5× higher than a typical Saturday night.
-* The 1, 2, N, Q, R, and A/C/E lines show the heaviest traffic during this window, especially near Times Square and Columbus Circle.

-But then comes the New Year’s Day hangover—both literal and logistical.
-On 1 January:

-* Ridership drops 40–50% below normal Sunday levels, particularly before noon.
-* Uptown-bound stations remain unusually quiet until mid-afternoon, as the city slowly reawakens.

-This dramatic peak-and-crash pattern makes New Year’s Eve one of the most extreme temporal oscillations in the entire ridership dataset.
+We explore this below in Figure 5

 <div style="display: flex; justify-content: center;">
   <div class="image-container">